The business outcome of putting culture first

-How much of putting culture first is a moral imperative vs. a business imperative?
+How much of putting culture first is a moral vs. business imperative?

 Susan Lee: Our business model at Warby Parker is built on social good and social enterprise.
-From day one we’ve had the model of you buy a pair of glasses and we give a pair to someone in need.
-To build a business on that model it's impossible for us to hire a bunch of selfish people and say, ‘this is going to all work.’
-We need to have people who genuinely care and believe in the mission of the company and what we're trying to do.
+From day one, we’ve had the model of you buy a pair of glasses, and we give a pair to someone in need.
+To build a business on that model, it's impossible for us to hire many selfish people and say, ‘This is going to all work.’
+We need people who genuinely care and believe in the company's mission and what we're trying to do.

 Jon Slavet: It's a business imperative.
-I think that each company has to decide for itself how it engages with its community.
-We believe that culture is not accidental, it’s an output of many things.
+I think each company has to decide how it engages with its community.
+We believe that culture is not accidental.
+It’s an output of many things.
 We see ourselves as moral agents in the world.
 For instance, citizenship is one of the eight pillars of our culture.
-We declared that in the next few years we're hiring 1,500 refugees and 1,500 veterans.
-It's already started, and it’s bringing an amazing energy into the company.
+We declared that we're hiring 1,500 refugees and 1,500 veterans in the next few years.
+It's already started, bringing fantastic energy into the company.
 So, I think everything starts with culture.

 Do diverse perspectives help make better business decisions?

 Jon Slavet: At WeWork, we have a unique advantage in some ways.
-Our customer is actually sitting next to us in the office.
-They're very diverse and they're very vocal.
-We bump into them in the hallway and we also have very structured ways to get their feedback.
-The one big takeaway would be - if you can actually figure out how to share space with your customers you learn a lot.
+Our customer is sitting next to us in the office.
+They're very diverse, and they're very vocal.
+We bump into them in the hallway and have very structured ways to get their feedback.
+The one big takeaway would be – if you can figure out how to share space with your customers, you learn a lot.

-Susan Lee: I think it comes down to listening and knowing that there are other people out there that are going to tell you what needs to happen.
+Susan Lee: I think it comes down to listening and knowing that other people out there will tell you what needs to happen.
 We figured out a way to listen to our employees and customers.
 We have a gendered shopping experience.
 You go online you pick male or female.
 Ultimately this was great for data collection.
-When you walk into a store, our retail adviser has to decide if you are male or female.
-We had retail advisers who identified as transgender and those who identified as cisgendered and both groups felt uncomfortable trying to identify the customer.
-They told us, ‘this is problematic.
-It's not what the world is about today and it's not who we are as a company.’
-The business listened to our advisers and we're trying to fix this.
+When you walk into a store, our retail adviser must decide whether you are male or female.
+We had retail advisers who identified as transgender, and those who identified as cis-gendered, and both groups felt uncomfortable trying to identify the customer.
+They told us, "This is problematic.
+It's not what the world is about today, nor who we are as a company."
+The business listened to our advisers and is trying to fix this.

 How does your thinking about culture and the challenges that come with it change as you grow?

-Lucia Guillory: One of the things that's changed as we've grown is the shift from developing culture through one-on-one conversations to developing culture through scalable systems.
-We’re thinking about the entire lifecycle and all of the different touch points that an employee has with the business.
-For instance, when we think about how we use Culture Amp, it used to be something that we would talk about with our teammates and that would be the extent of it.
-Now we’ve built it into the way that we interview, onboard, assess performance, and talk through promotion decisions.
+Lucia Guillory: One of the things that are changed as we've grown is the shift from developing culture through one-on-one conversations to developing culture through scalable systems.
+We’re thinking about the entire lifecycle and the different touch points an employee has with the business.
+For instance, when we think about how we use Culture Amp, it used to be something that we would talk about with our teammates, and that would be the extent of it.
+Now we’ve built it into how we interview, onboard, assess performance, and talk through promotion decisions.

 Elizabeth Wolfson: We're four years old now with about 500 employees and we're more geographically distributed than when we first started.
 We also have retail stores, so we have people in the field versus just at the headquarters.
 We have to think about how we communicate to reach different employee sets.
 We need a common language to articulate things like our leadership behaviors and our core values.